-- relevant features from the collateral history - features supporting the decision to manage as ABD - attempts to achieve verbal/environmental de-escalation - assessments of mental capacity - restraint applied, duration and indication - security or police involvement, including use of force, controlled energy device use, etc. - sedative strategy and any adverse events - involvement of other specialties
+- Assessments of mental capacity

+- Restraint applied, duration and indication

+- Security or police involvement, including use of force, controlled energy device use, etc.

+- Sedative strategy and any adverse events

+- Involvement of other specialties

 5. Special Populations

 Frail or older patients

 The differential diagnosis in this group is less likely to feature stimulant drugs, and more likely to feature hyperactive delirium.
 Sedative dose requirements are likely to be lower, and a 'start low, go slow' strategy may reduce risk.
 Other guidelines (such as guidance on delirium) are likely to be more appropriate in this patient group.